WRiegs/Squidly/README.md

 Also if you have any issues installing, please post an issue!
 We have tested this on ubuntu.

 ### Requirements
-Squidly is dependant on the ESM2 3B or 15B protein language model.
+Squidly is dependant on the ESM2 3B or 15B protein language model (so requires GPU).
 Running Suidly will automatically attempt to download each model.
 The Smaller 3B model is lighter, runs faster and requires less VRAM.
 The 3B and 15B models expect roughly 25GB and 74GB of VRAM, respectively.
 Our tests on 100 sequences with an average length of 400+ took about 40 seconds and 3 minutes for the 3B and 15B model.

 Squidly can only predict sequences of less than 1024 residues!

 Currently we expect GPU access but if you require a CPU only version please let us know and we can update this!

+Note you can run the blast version without GPU, just run the `--database reviewed_sprot_08042025.csv` version described below.
+Then BLAST will run before squidly and you can use these files.

 ### Installation
 ```
 conda create --name squidly